MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/billing-for-thunderhead.md

 Traditional multiplayer server hosting may require you to pay for significant overhead capacity, to handle natural variation in player activity.

-It is common for games to have higher levels of concurrency during the weekends and holiday that require you to "pre-pay" for more servers than necessary, as shown below.
+It is common for games to have higher levels of concurrency during the weekends and holidays that require you to "pre-pay" for more servers than necessary, as shown below.

 ![Multiplayer demand](media/tutorials/multiplayer-demand.png)

-PlayFab Multiplayer Server builds will naturally scale with your player base: servers are transitioned to the active state by calling [RequestMultiplayerServer](xref:titleid.playfabapi.com.multiplayer.multiplayerserver.requestmultiplayerserver), and are later recycled when your game server terminates (typically the end of a “multiplayer round”).
+PlayFab Multiplayer Server builds will naturally scale with your player base.
+Servers are transitioned to the active state by calling [RequestMultiplayerServer](xref:titleid.playfabapi.com.multiplayer.multiplayerserver.requestmultiplayerserver), and are later recycled when your game server terminates (typically the end of a “multiplayer round”).

 However, delivering this dynamic scaling with minimal allocation latency requires some overhead, which originates from 2 key sources: